Eurovision Song Contest 1999: 12 points

+The below table summarises how the maximum 12 points were awarded from one country to another.
+The winning country is shown in bold.
+Germany and Sweden each received the maximum score of 12 points from five countries, with Iceland receiving three sets of 12 points, Croatia and Slovenia receiving two sets each, and Bosnia and Herzegovina, Denmark, Ireland, Netherlands, Portugal, and Turkey each receiving one maximum score.

 Broadcasts

 Each participating broadcaster was required to relay live and in full the contest via television.
 Non-participating EBU member broadcasters were also able to relay the contest as "passive participants"; any passive countries wishing to participate in the following year's event were also required to provide a live broadcast of the contest or a deferred broadcast within 24 hours.
-Broadcasters were able to send commentators to provide coverage of the contest in their own native language and to relay information about the artists and songs to their viewers.
+Broadcasters were able to send commentators to provide coverage of the contest in their own native language and to relay information about the artists and songs to their television viewers.
+These commentators were typically sent to the venue to report on the event, and were able to provide commentary from small booths constructed at the back of the venue.

+The contest was reportedly watched by 150 million viewers.
 Known details on the broadcasts in each country, including the specific broadcasting stations and commentators, are shown in the tables below.

 Other awards

 Barbara Dex Award

 The Barbara Dex Award, created in 1997 by fansite House of Eurovision, was awarded to the performer deemed to have been the "worst dressed" among the participants.
 The winner in 1999 was Spain's representative Lydia, as determined by visitors to the House of Eurovision website.
 This was the first edition of the award to be determined by site visitors, as the winners in 1997 and 1998 had been chosen by the founders of the House of Eurovision site Edwin van Thillo and Rob Paardekam.